-In the 2022 3rd quarter report of status of stocks to U.S. Congress, wreckfish in the South Atlantic is listed as not undergoing overfishing and is not overfished https://www.fisheries.noaa.gov/national/population-assessments/fishery-stock-status-updates#2022-quarterly-updates).
+In the 2023 second quarter report of status of stocks to U.S. Congress, wreckfish in the South Atlantic is listed as not undergoing overfishing and not overfished Q2-2023-Stock-Status-Tables.pdf (noaa.gov)).
 As of this writing, wreckfish has never been determined to be overfished or subject to overfishing.

 A statistical catch-at-age assessment of the wreckfish stock in the South Atlantic was initially conducted in 2012 (Butterworth and Rademeyer 2012) and determined that wreckfish in the South Atlantic was not undergoing overfishing and was not overfished.
-Following the November 2012 Council's Scientific and Statistical Committee (SSC) meeting, and based on the recommendations of the SSC, the Council adopted a new third-party peer review process in 2013 and determined that this 18 assessment should be subject to that process.
+Following the November 2012 Council's Scientific and Statistical Committee (SSC) meeting, and based on the recommendations of the SSC, the Council adopted a new third-party peer review process in 2013 and determined that this assessment should be subject to that process.
 The SSC reviewed the revised assessment at their April/May 2014 meeting (Rademeyer and Butterworth 2014), accepted it as representing the best scientific information available on the current status of wreckfish in South Atlantic waters, and recommended it as appropriate for management decisions.